Ayushaman2708/Heart-Disease-Classification/README.md

 bash
 Copy code
 pip install -r requirements.txt
-Usage
-[Provide instructions on how to use the project, including any command-line arguments or configuration files.]

-Model Training
-[Explain the process of training the machine learning model.
-Include details about data preprocessing, feature engineering, and the choice of algorithm.]

-Evaluation
-[Describe the metrics used for evaluating the model's performance.
-Provide insights into the model's accuracy, precision, recall, and any other relevant metrics.]

-Results
-[Present and interpret the results obtained from the trained model.
-Include visualizations if applicable.]

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or create a pull request.